apache/incubator-streampark-website/docs/connector/7-http.md

 :::

 ## Other configuration
-All other configurations must comply with the **StreamPark** configuration.
+All other configurations must comply with the **Apache StreamPark** configuration.
 For specific configurable items and the role of each parameter, please refer [Project configuration](/docs/development/conf)